Claude vs GPT-4 — Which Is Better in 2026?

 On hard reasoning benchmarks (math olympiad problems, multi-step logic puzzles, scientific reasoning), the two trade leadership month-to-month.
 As of mid-2026, Claude Opus 4.7 has a slight edge on extended-thinking tasks where the model is allowed to spend more compute on a single problem.
 GPT-5 is slightly stronger on rapid back-and-forth reasoning where each step is short.

 In real-world use this matters less than people think.
 Both will solve any business reasoning task you throw at them.
 The difference is more visible at the edges — proofs, complex theorems, novel research synthesis.
+The honest test: if your work doesn't routinely require math-olympiad-level reasoning, the practical difference is dominated by other factors (interface preference, ecosystem fit, prose voice).

 Writing